Outbound Sales Prospecting for Small B2B Teams: How to Find and Qualify the Right Prospects in 2026

 • What are outbound sales strategies?

 • Yes.
-CAN-SPAM (United States) requires a valid physical address, honest subject lines, and a functioning opt-out mechanism in every commercial email.
-GDPR (European Union) requires a lawful basis for processing personal data; for B2B cold email, this is typically legitimate interest, but you must still offer an easy opt-out and honor removal requests promptly.
-CASL (Canada) is stricter and generally requires prior consent.
-Always check the regulations that apply to your recipients' location, not just your own.
+CAN-SPAM (United States) wants a valid physical address, an honest subject line, and a working opt-out in every commercial email.
+GDPR (European Union) wants a lawful basis for processing personal data, which for B2B cold email is usually legitimate interest, though the easy opt-out and the prompt removal still apply.
+CASL (Canada) is stricter again and generally expects consent before you send.
+Which regime applies comes down to where your recipient sits, so a company in Texas mailing Berlin is under GDPR.

 Find new potential customers today.